 The encyclopedia will be published in installments.
 The first part focused on American Thriller writers – a surprising number of whom come from New Jersey!
 The second installment is around British thriller writers including 2 Scottish Tartan noir authors.
-Future installments will focus on Scandinavian and any others you request in the comment section.
+Third installment focuses on Scandinavian.
+Pelaese feel free to request other author profiles in the comment section.
 Let us know who you think we should include.

 To see which of these Thriller writers is currently in stock (we have tons!) at the Book Room you can browse our inventory online here.
 PS: Until 31 October Thrillers are 3 for the price of 2!
 Don’t miss out!